rubiefawn/remedy/content/_index.md

 <!-- Infernal magic (unholy-aligned) is versatile like arcane magic, but rather than its effectiveness being random, it is instead tied to corrupting the character's beliefs and paying costs. -->
 <!-- Another type of magic that is abberation/eldritch aligned? -->

 You can cast a spell if you know it.
 Using that spell's name as both inspiration and thematic restriction, describe the effect you would like the spell to have.
-The World then responds with the potential consequences of a _miscast_.
+The World then responds with the potential consequences of a **miscast**.
 Knowing the consequences of failure, decide if you wish to proceed.
 If you do, make a check, using the spell as the skill.
 If the result is messy or bad, the spell is miscast.

 What exactly a spell does is intentionally left up for interpretation.
 As long as you're willing to accept the consequences of a miscast and The World agrees that the spell effect is appropriate according to the spell's name, it's entirely up to you.

 ## Jinx

 Magic is a volatile power, and casting spells can be taxing.
 Using this power too often can result in spells with incorrect effects, or magic that spirals out of control.
 Jinx represents this danger.
-Whenever a character casts a spell, they receive one jinx.
-A character suffers -1 for each jinx they have during spellcasting checks.
+After a character casts a spell, they receive one jinx.
+A character suffers a -1 penalty for each jinx they have during spellcasting checks.
 After resting, a character recovers from half their jinx, rounded up.

 # Inspiration